linroger/FinanceCompendium/VI. Derivatives/Options Futures & Forwards/Derivatives Market Complete Full/chapters manual/15 Market-Making and Delta-Hedging.md

 Day 0.
 Consider the 40-strike call option described above, written on 100 shares of stock.
 The market-maker sells the option and receives \$278.04.
 Since  $\Delta = 0.5824$ , the market-maker also buys 58.24 shares.
 (We will permit fractional share purchases in this example.)
 The net investment is

 $$
-(5 8.
-2 4 \times \$ 4 0) - \$ 2 7 8.
-0 4 = \$ 2 0 5 1.
-5 6
+(58.24 \times \$40) - \$278.04 = \$2051.56
 $$

-At an  $8\%$  interest rate, the market-maker has an overnight financing charge of  $\$ 2051.56 \times \left(e^{0.08 / 365} - 1\right) = \$ 0.45$ .
+At an $8\%$ interest rate, the market-maker has an overnight financing charge of $\$2051.56 \times \left(e^{0.08/365} - 1\right) = \$0.45$.

 Day 1: Marking-to-Market.
 Without at first worrying about rebalancing the portfolio to maintain delta-neutrality, we can ask whether the market-maker made money or lost money overnight.
 Suppose the new stock price is \$40.50.
-The new call option price with 1 day less to expiration and at the new stock price is\$ 3.0621.
+The new call option price with 1 day less to expiration and at the new stock price is \$3.0621.
 Overnight mark-to-market profit is a gain of 0.50, computed as follows:

 <table><tr><td>Gain on 58.24 shares</td><td>58.24 × ($40.50 – $40) = \$29.12</td></tr><tr><td>Gain on written call option</td><td>$278.04 – $306.21 = –\$28.17</td></tr><tr><td>Interest</td><td>-(e0.08/365 - 1) × $2051.56 = –$0.45</td></tr><tr><td>Overnight profit</td><td>0.50</td></tr></table>